Generic name: midazolam hydrochloride

 In some patients with severe systemic disease or debilitation, as little as 0.15 mg/kg may suffice.

-Narcotic premedication frequently used during clinical trials included fentanyl (1.5 to 2 mcg/kg IV, administered 5 minutes before induction), morphine (dosage individualized, up to 0.15 mg/kg IM), and meperidine (dosage individualized, up to 1 mg/kg IM).
+Narcotic premedication frequently used during clinical trials included fentanyl (1.5 to 2 mcg/kg intravenous, administered 5 minutes before induction), morphine (dosage individualized, up to 0.15 mg/kg intramuscular), and meperidine (dosage individualized, up to 1 mg/kg intramuscular).
 Sedative premedications were hydroxyzine pamoate (100 mg orally) and sodium secobarbital (200 mg orally).
 Except for intravenous fentanyl, administered 5 minutes before induction, all other premedications should be administered approximately 1 hour prior to the time anticipated for midazolam induction.

 Individual response to midazolam is variable.
 The infusion rate should be titrated to the desired level of sedation, taking into account the patient's age, clinical status and current medications.
 In general, midazolam should be infused at the lowest rate that produces the desired level of sedation.
 Assessment of sedation should be performed at regular intervals and the midazolam infusion rate adjusted up or down by 25% to 50% of the initial infusion rate so as to assure adequate titration of sedation level.
 Larger adjustments or even a small incremental dose may be necessary if rapid changes in the level of sedation are indicated.
 In addition, the infusion rate should be decreased by 10% to 25% every few hours to find the minimum effective infusion rate.
 Finding the minimum effective infusion rate decreases the potential accumulation of midazolam and provides for the most rapid recovery once the infusion is terminated.
 Patients who exhibit agitation, hypertension, or tachycardia in response to noxious stimulation, but who are otherwise adequately sedated, may benefit from concurrent administration of an opioid analgesic.
 Addition of an opioid will generally reduce the minimum effective midazolam infusion rate.